mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 As explained in the introduction, our goal is to make SymPy capable of deriving computationally efficient neuromuscular driven multibody models.
-One use case for these models is solving `optimal control`_ problems, which benefit greatly from the fastest numerical evaluation of the equations of motion and its higher-order partial derivatives.
+One use case for these models is solving `optimal control`_ problems, which benefit greatly from exact derivatives and the fastest numerical evaluation of the equations of motion and its higher-order partial derivatives.
 In particular, forming a `nonlinear programming`_ problem using direct collocation transcription from very large symbolic equations of motion was already known to push SymPy's past its limits.
 In the past, we have developed two software packages that transcribe and solve optimal control problems based on SymPy expressions: opty_ and pycollo_.
 We use both programs below to solve two challenging optimal control problems and detail the improvements we made to the packages.

 .. _optimal control: https://en.wikipedia.org/wiki/Optimal_control
 .. _nonlinear programming: https://en.wikipedia.org/wiki/Nonlinear_programming